RanaMostafaAbdElMohsen/Crime_Boston_Big_Data/README.md

 1- for each day in month get crime rate

+2- for each day for each hour get count of crimes

+3- Fe 7tt counting values w unique w null l kol column

+4- KNN

+5- Remove NULL data, Fill columns that doesn't have value

+#### In Progress Tasks
 2 - for each hour in year get count of crime rates

 3- for each UCR part get count of offence code

-4- for each day for each hour get count of crimes

-5- Fe 7tt counting values w unique w null l kol column

-6- KNN

-7- Remove NULL data, Fill columns that doesn't have value

-#### In Progress Tasks

 #### Accomplished Tasks